Harshiitmadras/Face-Recognition-Attendance-System-Using-ML-AI/README.md

 ##### ii) After installing virtual environment, you have to install all the dependencies required to run this project in your virtual environment.
 For doing so you have to follow the following steps:

-  First of all, you have to change your working directory to the location of this repository in your computer by using the following command:
+  First of all, you have to change your working directory to the location of this repository in your computer.

-        cd /*location to the repository */
-        e.g cd E:/Smart-AI-Attendance-System-With-AntiSpoofing/ (location to the repository in local computer)

  ##### iii) After changing the working directory to the current repository/project create a virtual environment by using the following commands: